Creator/Executive Producer, ABC's "Castle"

-After graduating from Columbia University with a BA in English, Andrew Marlowe went on to receive an MFA in Screenwriting from the USC School of Cinematic Arts.
+After graduating from Columbia University with a B.A. in English, Marlowe went on to receive an M.F.A. in Screenwriting from the USC School of Cinematic Arts.
 His thesis screenplay, "The Lehigh Pirates," garnered him the prestigious Nicholl Fellowship from the Academy of Motion Picture Arts and Sciences.

-Armyan Bernstein, chairman of Beacon Communications, ShoWest Producer of the Year, has produced and executive-produced numerous films: "Air Force One," starring Harrison Ford; "The Hurricane" (which he also co-wrote) with Denzel Washington; "Thirteen Days" with Kevin Costner; "End of Days" with Arnold Schwarzenegger; "Family Man" with Nicolas Cage; "Bring It On" with Kirsten Dunst; "For Love of the Game" with Kevin Costner; "Spy Game" with Brad Pitt and Robert Redford; "Open Range" with Kevin Costner, Robert Duvall and Annette Bening; "Raising Helen" with Kate Hudson and John Corbett; "Ladder 49" with John Travolta and Joaquin Phoenix; "A Lot Like Love" with Ashton Kutcher and Amanda Peet; "Firewall" with Harrison Ford, Virginia Madsen and Paul Bettany; "The Guardian" with Kevin Costner and Ashton Kutcher, and directed by Andy Davis; and "The Waterhorse," directed by Jay Russell.
+Armyan Bernstein, Chairman of Beacon Communications, ShoWest Producer of the Year, has produced and executive produced numerous films -- "Air Force One" starring Harrison Ford; "The Hurricane" (which he also co-wrote) starring Denzel Washington; "Thirteen Days" starring Kevin Costner; "End of Days" starring Arnold Schwarzenegger; "Family Man" starring Nicolas Cage; "Bring It On" starring Kirsten Dunst; "For Love of the Game" starring Kevin Costner; "Spy Game" starring Brad Pitt and Robert Redford; "Open Range" starring Kevin Costner, Robert Duvall and Annette Bening; "Raising Helen" starring Kate Hudson and John Corbett; "Ladder 49" starring John Travolta and Joaquin Phoenix; "A Lot Like Love" starring Ashton Kutcher and Amanda Peet; "Firewall" starring Harrison Ford, Virginia Madsen and Paul Bettany; "The Guardian" starring Kevin Costner and Ashton Kutcher, and directed by Andy Davis; and "The Waterhorse" directed by Jay Russell.

-Bernstein founded Beacon Communications in 1990, which has become one of the most successful independently financed film companies in the entertainment business.
-Its first films were "The Commitments," directed by Alan Parker, which was nominated for a Golden Globe Award as Best Picture and went on to win four BAFTA Awards; Keith Gordon's critical triumph, "A Midnight Clear," starring Ethan Hawke; "A Thousand Acres," based on the Pulitzer Prize-winning novel and starring Michelle Pfeifer and Jessica Lange; "Sugar Hill," starring Wesley Snipes; "Playing God," with David Duchovny and Timothy Hutton; "Princess Caraboo," starring Phoebe Cates and Kevin Kline; "The Road to Wellville," directed by Alan Parker and starring Anthony Hopkins; and David Mamet's "A Life in the Theatre," which won a cable ACE Award for Best Drama.
+Bernstein founded Beacon Communications in 1990 and it has become one of the most successful independently financed film companies in the entertainment business.
+Its first films were "The Commitments," directed by Alan Parker, which was nominated for a Golden Globe Award as Best Picture and went on to win four BAFTA Awards; Keith Gordon's critical triumph "A Midnight Clear" starring Ethan Hawke; "A Thousand Acres," based on the Pulitzer Prize-winning novel, starring Michelle Pfeifer and Jessica Lange; "Sugar Hill" starring Wesley Snipes; "Playing God" starring David Duchovny and Timothy Hutton; "Princess Caraboo" starring Phoebe Cates and Kevin Kline; "The Road to Wellville" directed by Alan Parker and starring Anthony Hopkins; and David Mamet's "A Life in the Theatre," which won a cable ACE Award for Best Drama.

-Bernstein was born and raised in Chicago and attended the University of Wisconsin.
+Armyan was born and raised in Chicago, and attended the University of Wisconsin.
 He was a broadcast journalist with PBS and then with ABC.
-He wrote the cult classic "Thank God It's Friday," starring Debra Winger and Jeff Goldblum.
-He then wrote and co-produced Francis Ford Coppola's legendary Vegas romance, "One from the Heart."
-He made his directing debut with "Windy City" from his screenplay, which starred John Shea and Kate Capshaw.
-He also co-wrote and directed "Cross My Heart," starring Martin Short and Annette O'Toole, and wrote/produced ABC's Emmy Award-winning "The Earth Day Special."
+He wrote the cult classic "Thank God It's Friday" starring Debra Winger and Jeff Goldblum.
+He then wrote and co-produced Francis Ford Coppola's legendary Vegas romance, "One From the Heart."
+Bernstein made his directing debut with "Windy City, from his screenplay, which starred John Shea and Kate Capshaw.
+He also co-wrote and directed "Cross My Heart" starring Martin Short and Annette O'Toole, and wrote/produced ABC's Emmy Award-winning "The Earth Day Special."